stdm/stdm.github.io/_posts/2017-11-22-Some-bits-of-theory-to-better-understand-deep-learning.md

 ### Insights from physics

-Lin, Tenmark and Rolnicmk (2016) argue that in physics, most complex phenomena are explained using simple models and formulas; this might explain why deep neural nets learn so well despite the vast complexity of the tasks.
+Lin, Tenmark and Rolnick (2016) argue that in physics, most complex phenomena are explained using simple models and formulas; this might explain why deep neural nets learn so well despite the vast complexity of the tasks.

 * [Paper](https://arxiv.org/abs/1608.08225) from the Journal of Statistical Physics